davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.6.1 =

+* Option to have speech introductions appear on the agenda by default.
+If not set to default, a Show with Introductions item appears on the agenda menu.
+* Updated Agenda Layout document to use Gutenberg blocks for layout with or without sidebar.

 = 3.5.9 =